The 213 official COVID-19 cases reported by Nigerian authorities on Friday took the total number of infections in the nation to 58,062.

 Abuja, Nigeria’s capital, is the second most impacted with a total of over 5,000 cases and 77 deaths.

 The number of deaths from the virus has also been minimal.

 Only a single death was recorded on Friday, taking the total number of deaths from the virus to 1,103.

-Three out of every five deaths from the virus in Nigeria are in people over 50 years old, the health agency said, indicating the impact of the virus on the elderly.
+The NCDC in its daily update stated that three out of every five deaths from the virus in Nigeria are in people over 50 years old, indicating the impact of the virus on the elderly.